 Two week Sabah, Malaysia, Travel Itinerary

 Start your trip in the capital city of Kota Kinabalu.
 Kota Kinabalu is the travel hub of Malaysian Borneo, so it’s where most international flights enter the country.
-You could easily spend up to two weeks or more here, but if you’re trying to fit in all of Sabah, Malaysia in two weeks then you can really only spare a few days.
+You could easily spend up to two weeks or more on all of the free things to do in Kota Kinabalu, but if you’re trying to fit in all of Sabah, Malaysia in two weeks then you can really only spare a few days in KK.

 Note: Even though you’re only spending your first three days in KK, you’ll want to book your hotel for 5 nights.
-The two days following your time in KK are both spent on day trips which will take you back to the city to sleep.
+The two days following your time in KK are both spent on day trips from Kota Kinabalu which will take you back to the city to sleep.

-It’s a small city, but there are tons of things to do here!
+It’s a small city, but there are tons of cheap things to do in Kota Kinabalu with kids or without!
+Here’s how to spend your time there:

 - Sunrise at City Mosque: Get to the mosque 15-30 minutes before sunrise to make the most of sunrise.
 Head down the grassy walkway in front of the mosque’s lake to get the best view of the sunrise over the mosque.
 Yes, it’s early, but the view is incredible.
 There’s a reason this mosque is the face of Kota Kinabalu!